 The planetarium cinema presents an unforgettable and incredible experience.
 The 360° domed screen completely surrounds the audience, placing everyone right in the action.
 We offer fulldome screenings of high-quality digital films, covering a wide variety of fascinating topics.
 There are also live presenter-led shows that explore different aspects of the universe, from the planets to the stars.
 Look out for the chatterbox shows which offer a more relaxed environment where the audience are welcome to chat or call out during the show.
 Visit the What’s On page for the full programme of screenings.

 Two floors of interactive exhibits encourage children and families to explore all things STEM (science, technology, engineering and maths).
 Find out how to bend light, create a tornado and vortex, experiment with electronic music and see a heat sensitive camera in action.
-At the Colon Café, the whole family can go on a journey of discovery through an enormous colon to learn about good and bad bacteria, and how what you put into your body affects what comes out!
 And in the Science of Sport Zone, you can test your reaction time, flexibility, and your ability to balance.

 A place dedicated to tinkering where everyone can explore, create, construct and be challenged.
 Visitors can have a go at the challenges and activities already set up or work on their very own creation using the materials provided.
 Open to the public at weekends and during school holidays.